Invasive breast cancer

 Diagnosing invasive breast cancer

-- a biopsy – a small sample of cells or tissue is taken from your breast and looked at under a microscope
+- taking a sample of tissue from your breast called a biopsy

 To decide on the most appropriate treatment, doctors generally take into account: